History of Syracuse Chapter – Since 1873

 Did you know?
 DU Syracuse Alumnae is Father of Four Founding Principles

 For years the story of our Four Founding Principles has been lost between the covers of books, a puzzle waiting to be put together.
 What began as a simple addition to a constitution, to provide a little more definition to a sense of purpose provided by our founding fathers, ended up as the still meaningful statement that we continue to use as our battle cry today.
-Now, the story can be told, and we can now laud the efforts of the unsung hero, the Father of the Four Founding Principles – Syracuse University Brother – Edward C. Morey, SU 1884.
+Now, the story can be told, and we can now laud the efforts of the unsung hero, the Father of the Four Founding Principles – a Syracuse University Brother – Edward C. Morey, SU 1884.
 Credit finally given, where credit has been due for the past 110 years.

 This excerpt is from the Delta Upsilon International Fraternity website: Read the history of our Four Founding Principles